aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 ## Deployment Validation

-1. In the AWS CloudFormation console, check that the stack `medialake-cf` (and related MediaLake stacks) are in **CREATE_COMPLETE** status.
+1. In the AWS CloudFormation console, check that the stack `medialake-cf` (and related media lake stacks) are in **CREATE_COMPLETE** status.
 2. After deployment, you will receive a welcome email at the address you provided, containing:
-   - The MediaLake application URL
+   - The media lake application URL
    - Username (your email)
    - Temporary password
 3. Log in at the URL provided.
-You should see the MediaLake user interface and be able to add storage connectors and media.
+You should see the media lake user interface and be able to add storage connectors and media.

 ---